corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 2. Wait for the **Member Information** box to load all info.
 Your node is connected and your location is ready to send a probe when you can see the **X500 Name**, **Status**, **Platform Version**, and **Serial** values.

 3. Send a probe.
-    1. Click **SEND PROBE** in the menu.
+    a.
+Click **SEND PROBE** in the menu.
-    2. Enter the message you wish to send to the other celestial body.
+    b.
+Enter the message you wish to send to the other celestial body.
-    3. Tick the box if you want to include the Planetary Only smart contract logic.
+    c.
+Select the checkbox if you want to include the Planetary Only smart contract logic.
-    4. Click the **SEND PROBE** button.
+    d.
+Click the **SEND PROBE** button.

   **Step result:** You see your flow status as it progresses from RUNNING to COMPLETE.
 The probe is sent.